regb/scalavator/README.md

     sbt desktop/run

-And it should start the Desktop JVM version of Scalavator.
-You can also build an Android apk (after installing the Android dependencies) with `sbt android/android:packageDebug)` and a javascript build with (after installing scala.js dependencies) `sbt html5/fastOptJS`.
+It should start the Desktop JVM version of Scalavator.
+You can also build an Android APK (after installing the Android dependencies) with `sbt android/android:packageDebug)` and a javascript build with (after installing scala.js dependencies) `sbt html5/fastOptJS`.